ConorShore/SurfingPi/README.md

 Helper scripts for setting up and using SurfShark with a Raspberry Pi

 ## Setup
-Clone this repo, cd into the new folder created, then run configure script with:
+Clone this repo and cd into the directory with these two commands:

+    git clone git@github.com:ConorShore/SurfingPi.git
+    cd SurfingPi

+Then run configure script with:

     ./configure.sh